-Further details on the procedures and documentation that should be submitted by the applicant are yet to be defined by the Council of Ministers upon proposal of the Minister of Tourism within the first trimester of 2018.
+Further details on the procedures and documentation that should be submitted by the applicant are defined by the Council of Ministers.

 Tax incentives for IT sector

-According to the fiscal amendments entering into force in January 2018, for entities operating as software developers, the profit tax shall be reduced from 15% to 5%.
-The Council of Ministers will define the activities involved in software production/development and the procedures for the implementation of this provision.
+As of January 2018, for entities operating as software developers, the profit tax is reduced from 15% to 5%.
+The Council of Ministers has further defined the activities involved in software production/development and the procedures for the implementation of this provision.